Results to TYGS queries are released under the CC BY-SA 4.0 license.

-Use of this form is free for academic purposes.
-For all other uses, please contact the authors via the feedback form.
+Use of the TYGS is free for appropriate academic, commercial and other purposes that are in agreement with the license given above.
+For all other intended uses, please contact the authors via the feedback form.

-"Academic purposes" do not include running queries just to collect and potentially plagiarize the type-strain genomes and other associated meta data included in the TYGS database.
-If you are unsure if and how to properly use the TYGS, do not hesitate to contact the TYGS team via the contact form.
+"Appropriate purposes" do not include running queries without a specific analysis or question in mind potentially even in violation of the license mentioned above.
+"Appropriate purposes" also do not include any other activities that needlessly increase the load on the server.
+If you are unsure whether to use the TYGS or how to appropriately use the TYGS, do not hesitate to contact the TYGS team via the contact form.

 Browsing the TYGS web page is free and does not require registration.